Incidence (epidemiology): Incidence vs. prevalence

 Incidence should not be confused with prevalence, which is the proportion of cases in the population at a given time rather than rate of occurrence of new cases.
 Thus, incidence conveys information about the risk of contracting the disease, whereas prevalence indicates how widespread the disease is.
 Prevalence is the proportion of the total number of cases to the total population and is more a measure of the burden of the disease on society with no regard to time at risk or when subjects may have been exposed to a possible risk factor.
-Prevalence can also be measured with respect to a specific subgroup of a population (see: denominator data).
+Prevalence can also be measured with respect to a specific subgroup of a population.
 Incidence is usually more useful than prevalence in understanding the disease etiology: for example, if the incidence rate of a disease in a population increases, then there is a risk factor that promotes the incidence.

 For example, consider a disease that takes a long time to cure and was widespread in 2002 but dissipated in 2003.
 This disease will have both high incidence and high prevalence in 2002, but in 2003 it will have a low incidence yet will continue to have a high prevalence (because it takes a long time to cure, so the fraction of individuals that are affected remains high).
 In contrast, a disease that has a short duration may have a low prevalence and a high incidence.
 When the incidence is approximately constant for the duration of the disease, prevalence is approximately the product of disease incidence and average disease duration, so prevalence = incidence × duration.
 The importance of this equation is in the relation between prevalence and incidence; for example, when the incidence increases, then the prevalence must also increase.
 Note that this relation does not hold for age-specific prevalence and incidence, where the relation becomes more complicated.